lannister-team/Lannister-WRO-Future-Engineers-2025/README.md

 #### 🔋 Power Supply

+- **Power bank**
+  The power bank will be our main source for keeping the Raspberry PI charged, which will also give the arduino its charge

-- **9V Battery Supply**
+- **12V Battery Supply**
-  The robot is powered using a **9V battery**, which is connected through the custom Arduino shield to distribute power appropriately:
-  - Motors receive power through the L298N driver module.
+  The robot is powered using a **12V battery**, to enable the motor to receive power through the L298N driver module.
-  - Logic-level devices (Arduino, sensors) receive regulated 5V from the onboard voltage regulators.

-  Separation of motor and logic power ensures **stable performance**, reduces noise, and protects against voltage dips during motor stall.

 ### 💻 Coding Environments